This post may contain affiliate links. Please read our disclosure policy.

-This pesto can then be kept in the refrigerator and stored for 3-5 days and used in various recipes including with pasta, to top your veggies, spread on a sandwich – basically, any way you would use any other pesto!
+This pesto can then be kept in the refrigerator and stored for 3-5 days.
+You can use it in various recipes including with pasta, to top your veggies, and spread on a sandwich.
+Basically, use any way you would use any other pesto!

-Note* Although I do often stir some pesto into my hot pasta dish, I’ve never tried to add a frozen ice-cube directly to the pan, so I’m not sure if this is a good idea.
+Note: I often stir some pesto into my hot pasta dish.
+But I’ve never tried to add a frozen ice cube directly to the pan.
+So I’m not sure if this is a good idea.
 I’ll have to experiment and get back to you on that one.

 Also, if you give this recipe a go, I’d love to know your thoughts below!
 And feel free to tag me in your creations @AlphaFoodie.